 See the clothing page for more details.

-Professional massage therapists will be offering muscle-rejuvenating massages at rides end at Gavilan College.
-The therapists will charge their customary fee and will accept payment only in cash.
+Professional massage therapists will be offering muscle-rejuvenating massages at rides end at Christmas Hill Park.
+The therapists will charge their customary fee.

 If you aren't registered for the Tierra Bella, we ask that you choose a different route for this weekend and trust that you will understand.